List of Northeast Corridor infrastructure

-This is a list of major infrastructure on the Northeast Corridor, a rail line running through the northeast United States.
-The list includes major interlockings, bridges, tunnels, and past and present stations, including MBTA Orange Line, WMATA Orange Line, and PATH stations on separate tracks but sharing the right-of-way.
+This is a list of major infrastructure on the Northeast Corridor, a rail line running through the Northeastern United States.
+The list includes major interlockings, bridges, tunnels, and past and present stations, including the Massachusetts Bay Transportation Authority's Orange Line, the Washington Metro's Orange Line, and PATH stations on separate tracks but sharing the right-of-way.
 It is intended as a companion to the list of stations in the main article.